 The closest thing to a power-operated trunk in a mainstream sedan is the hands-free smart trunk feature from Hyundai and Kia, which pops the spring-loaded lid open three seconds after the car detects you standing behind it with the key fob in hand.
 Since it's not fully powered, you need to close the trunklid manually.
 You'll find this feature on the Hyundai Accent, Elantra, and Sonata, and the Kia Forte and Optima.

-In the truck segment, the Chevrolet Silverado is the only one with a power tailgate option, which is offered on the LTZ and High Country grades.
+power tailgate option, which is offered on the LTZ and High Country grades.
 Chevrolet built the tailgate using aluminum to offset the weight added by the motor and power-operated latches.
 Just like in an SUV, you need to press and hold a button on the key fob or the dash to activate the system.
 Other trucks like the Ram 1500 and Ford F-150 offer an automatically lowering tailgate.

 So Are Power Liftgates Worth The Money?
 Pros And Cons